 Contributions to the Hurwitz Breast Cancer Fund are helping save lives here in Frederick County.
 Every dollar donated to the Fund is used for direct patient benefit; there are no administrative costs.

-Over the past decade, close to $1.7 million has been provided through community support for the fund and its events.
+Over the past 20 years, more than $1.8 million has been provided through community support for the fund and its events.

 Here are just a few of the items purchased and services provided thanks to the Hurwitz Breast Cancer Fund:

-- A special breast coil was purchased for use with digital imaging of the breast.
+- A special breast coil was purchased for use with MRI imaging of the breast

-- Purchased a device that enables the surgeon and radiologist to examine biopsy tissue in the operating room; this makes biopsies easier on the patient and returns results more quickly.
+- Purchased devices that enable the surgeon and radiologist to examine biopsy tissue in the operating room/procedure room; this makes biopsies easier and safer for the patient and returns results more quickly

 The Hurwitz Breast Cancer Fund is a fund of Frederick Memorial Hospital, a private, not-for-profit, community hospital with a 501 (c)(3) tax status.